 - How the LEGO Group proceeded with stakeholder engagement, and

-- What actions were taken by the LEGO Group to ensure it is operating with integrity
+- What actions were taken by the LEGO Group to promote integrity in its operations

 What are the material issues the company has identified?

 In its 2016 Responsibility Report the LEGO Group identified a range of material issues, such as product safety, climate change, waste, employee safety, the play and learning experience children get from products.
-Among these, ensuring it is operating with integrity stands out as a key material issue for the LEGO Group.
+Among these, promoting integrity in its operations stands out as a key material issue for the LEGO Group.